-The Historical Society engages people of all ages through museum exhibitions that tell the story of our past.
-Current exhibits at Peggy Bancroft Hall & Museum feature general stores; rural churches and schools; fraternal organizations, and domestic arts, such as quilting and wool spinning.
-Special displays highlight significant events in local history, such as the new exhibition that honors Greene-Dreher veterans who served during the Second World War.
+Our museum collections help us visualize the past, from the distant days of early settlement through the changes and challenges of the twentieth century.
+Current exhibits feature general stores; one-room schools; fraternal organizations, and the domestic arts, such as quilting and wool spinning.
+Special displays highlight significant events in history, such as the new exhibition that honors Greene-Dreher veterans who served during the Second World War.

 Peggy Bancroft Hall and Museum is open to the public during scheduled events and by appointment.
 For information, please check the Events calendar on our website.